Liposuction Procedures, Risks & Recovery

 Risks & Complications

-The majority of complications occur when too much local anesthetic is used, too much fat and/or blood is removed or the suction tube (cannula) is inserted into the abdomen or chest cavity instead of just underneath the surface of the skin.
+The majority of complications occur due to too much anesthesia being used, too much fat and/or blood being removed, or inserting the cannula too far underneath the skin.

 Short Term Risks